Meet the Team

 Nicole joined the STRATUS team as a simulation specialist in 2023.
 Coming from a background in biological sciences and sociology, she is interested in emergency medicine and medical simulation.
 As a sim specialist, Nicole appreciates being a jack of all trades and believes in learning by doing.
 She values providing a safe environment for healthcare professionals to gain experience without risk.
 She finds pleasure in being in nature and creating.

-Brian Quach, BS, NREMT
+Victoria Lesser, BS, NREMT

 Simulation Specialist